animebook/animebook.github.io/README.md

 This is a modified version of https://github.com/katspaugh/videobook, with some quality-of-life improvements to match the workflow described in https://www.animecards.site.
 - Dark color scheme by default
 - Resizable sidebar
-- Ability to offset subtitles by a static time directly in the web player.
+- Ability to retime subtitles directly in the web player.
 Useful for the majority of subtitles on https://kitsunekko.net/ and https://itazuraneko.neocities.org/library/sub.html, which almost always need to be retimed to the video you're watching.
-Animebook can only offset when the subs start though, so for any retiming more complicated than that, you'll need to either regularly offset the subs while watching, or use the [alass scripts from animecards](https://www.animecards.site/#h.p_JJ4k20WaHvx2).
 - Built-in browser zoom works more reliably, in case you need to change the font size
 - App is a single html page, making it easier to download and save locally.
 If you want this, download at https://raw.githubusercontent.com/animebook/animebook.github.io/master/index.html by right clicking and hitting 'Save As...'.